Global Immersion Electives

 - Empathy to understand issues from a different perspective

 - Deeper knowledge of a region and its people

 - Cross-cultural communication skills to work effectively in a different culture

 Participants are accepted after a competitive application process.
 Courses taught in the months prior to international departure include historical and cultural overviews of the target region.
 They also include an in-depth look at companies that will be visited during the trip.
 The course culminates in a 10-14 day tour of the region.
 The immersion includes company visits and cultural tours led by the professor and a staff lead.

-Please contact Valerie D. Slate, MBA Global Programs Assistant Director with any inquiries about the MBA GIEs.
+Please contact Valerie D. Slate, Senior Associate Director, MBA Global Programs with any inquiries about the MBA GIEs.